spieglt/FlyingCarpet/README.md

 # Restrictions:

++ The Mac version is a standard `.app` bundle, the Linux version is an executable that writes dependencies to a temp location and runs from there, and the Windows version is a `.zip` with an `.exe` and other dependencies inside.
+I'm working on a better solution for Windows.
+It was a standalone `.exe` when I was using wxWidgets but this has not been possible since moving to Qt.
+PRs welcome.

 + 64-bit only.
 Supported Operating Systems: macOS 10.12+, Windows 7+, and Linux Mint 18.
 I only have access to so many laptops, so if you've tried on other platforms please let me know whether it worked.

 + Disables your wireless internet connection while in use (does not apply to Windows when receiving).

-+ On Mac: May have to click Allow or enter username and password at prompt to clear Flying Carpet SSID from your preferred networks list.
-You may also have to right-click and select "Open" if your settings don't allow running unsigned applications.
++ On Mac: You may have to right-click and select "Open" if your settings don't allow running unsigned applications.

-+ On Windows: Must run as administrator (to allow connection through firewall and clear ARP cache).
-Right-click "Flying Carpet.exe" and select "Run as administrator."
-Click "More info" and "Run anyway" if you receive a Windows SmartScreen prompt.
++ On Windows: Click "More info" and "Run anyway" if you receive a Windows SmartScreen prompt.
 You may also need to disable WiFi Sense.

 + I need help testing on Linux and supporting non-Debian-based distributions!
 Currently only confirmed to work on Mint 18, and only on wireless cards/drivers that support ad hoc networking with `nmcli`.